theNewDynamic/oregonsadventurecoast.com/content/event/33rd-annual-holiday-lights-at-shore-acres.md

 {{< youtube "WEXAadGTff8" >}}
 <br>

-## Tips to make your visit more enjoyable
+## Tips to make your Shore Acres visit more enjoyable

 <br>
 {{< columns number="2" >}}